SkoolNotes/Taproot/.stversions/2020ENG201/KBElizabethBishop.md

 - Topic Sentence / Thesis
 	- Elizabeth Bishop uses symbolism to convey the overarching themes of false promises and deflated optimism, two immensely prominent cultural feelings at the time of writing.
-	- Elizabeth Bishop ... false promises, deflated optimism
+	- Elizabeth Bishop conveys her feelings of false promises, deflated optimism
 - Context
 	- Coup
 		- Was in massive financial crisis, had a coup, implemented new monetary laws and messed with the market, four years later still in a financial crisis.
 AKA, unfulfilled promises, deflated optimism.